 Laminate paint is available in a large range of colours but can be tinted to virtually any colour that you desire.
 Painting the cabinets and doors is easy, but takes a while due to the time taken for the paint to dry between coats.
 I would allow one weekend to paint a medium size kitchen.

-Watch professional painter Roy Evans in the video below, describe how easy it is to totally transform the look of your existing kitchen just by painting the doors.
+Watch professional painter Roy Evans in the video below, describe how easy it is to totally transform the look of your existing kitchen.

 - White Knight Tile and Laminate Cleaner